-We provide all tools and gloves as we have a shed/storage facility on site.
-We just ask that volunteers wear suitable outdoor shoes i.e. wellies, boots or trainers, and clothes they don’t mind getting a little muddy.
+Please bring your own gloves to each session to limit contact and spread of the virus.
+We continue to provide all tools and equipment as we have a shed/storage facility on site.
+We ask that volunteers wear suitable outdoor shoes i.e. wellies, boots or trainers, and clothes they don’t mind getting a little muddy.
 Do remember to check the weather before you come so that you’re suitable dressed!

 Do I need any experience of gardening to come along?